 This targeted investment will mean faster ambulance response times and support expanded care from paramedics and dispatchers.

-In addition, the province will also provide $4 million in immediate additional funding for necessary equipment, including carbon monoxide monitors, stretchers, safety kits and visibility gear.
+The province will also provide $4 million in immediate additional funding for necessary equipment, including carbon monoxide monitors, stretchers, safety kits and visibility gear.

 “British Columbians in emergencies rely on the skills provided by paramedics, dispatchers and other staff with BC Emergency Health Services,” said Health Minister Lake.
-“Today’s funding supports their front-line efforts, increasing capacity in both urban and rural areas through a combination of innovations and new resources that allow us to develop a more comprehensive approach to enhancing emergency care across B.C.”
+“Today’s funding supports their front-line efforts, increasing capacity in both urban and rural areas through a combination of innovations and new resources that allow us to develop a more comprehensive approach to enhancing emergency care across BC.”

 With this funding lift, BCEHS will implement a strategy focused in three areas:

 - Improving emergency response in both rural and urban regions, with additional ambulances, paramedics and dispatchers;

 - Supporting new initiatives to enhance rural and remote services to create better access to primary and community-based care; and